This story was originally published and last updated .

 In this post, we'll go over the best ways to sell your Android phone, with a priority on getting the most money out of your old device.
 This is not a sponsored post, no sites or services paid us to mention them here.

 To back up our claims, we compared the values of a few different phone models on four different services: Swappa, Walmart, Amazon, and Best Buy (the latter three being trade-in programs).
-For Swappa, the prices are averages of recently-sold devices in "good" condition.
-For Amazon, Walmart, and Best Buy, the prices are the maximum amount for a device in good condition, with no major scratches or dents.
+Here's the breakdown:

 The value goes down if your device has extensive damage, or is locked to a certain carrier.
 Generally, Swappa comes in at #1.
 Amazon, Walmart, Best Buy are farther down, which makes sense — you don't have to go through the effort of selling the device to another person.